Kong/docs.konghq.com/app/2.0.x/hybrid-mode.md

 See `kong hybrid --help` for more usage information.

-The `cluster.crt` and `cluster.key` file need to be transferred to both Kong CP and DP nodes.
+The `cluster.crt` and `cluster.key` files need to be transferred to both Kong CP and DP nodes.
 Observe proper permission setting on the key file to ensure it can only be read by Kong.

 ## Setting Up Kong Control Plane Nodes